Lighthouses of Brazil: Atlantic Islands

 Roque on the mainland.
 There are 21 islands, but only the largest island,

-also called Fernando de Naronha, is inhabited.
+also called Fernando de Noronha, is inhabited.
 Governed as a special

 district of Pernambuco state, the island has a permanent population

-of about 2000.
-Accessible by air, the island attracts scuba divers
+of about 2700.
+The island attracts scuba divers

 - Fernando de Noronha (Alto de Bandeira)